 Children and youth in the US averaged 224 calories per day from sugary beverages in 1999 to 2004—nearly 11% of their daily calorie intake.
 From 1989 to 2008, calories from sugary beverages increased by 60% in children ages 6 to 11, from 130 to 209 calories per day, and the percentage of children consuming them rose from 79% to 91%.

 8. Change Gifts to Activities

 Here’s one way to cut down the impact your kid’s party has on the planet: Why not get rid of gifts altogether?
-Your kid will no doubt end up with more presents than they can possibly hope to use so it makes sense to limit what they get.
+Your kid will no doubt end up with more presents than they can hope to use so it makes sense to limit what they get.
 This is a great time to get together with other parents and develop some house rules if you are all going to have your own green birthday party.

 If they have to get something, why not make it useful like adopting wildlife or sending money to a good cause on the birthday boy or girl’s behalf.
 Okay, so it may not be that popular with the kids but you can bet your bottom dollar that there will be a huge sigh of relief from the parents.

 There are plenty of ways that help not only reduce the cost of your next big kid’s party but also help save the planet.
-If you produce less waste and buy less toys then that’s a small reduction in world CO2 levels and if you add all those together across the US and across the world, that makes a big difference.
+If you produce less waste and buy fewer toys then that’s a small reduction in world CO2 levels and if you add all those together across the US and the world, that makes a big difference.

 Let’s face it, as long as kids have got plenty to keep them occupied and you’re all having a fun day, no one is going to notice you’re running a green birthday party anyway.